-Click HERE for program curriculum sheet
+Click HERE for MBA program curriculum sheet.

 Each student admitted to the MBA program must make application for graduation one semester prior to completing degree requirements.
-Application deadlines are as follows and application forms are available in the Registrar's Office as well as under ceStudent Forms • on RAIN and the GSW Homepage.
+Application deadlines are as follows and application forms are available in the Registrar's Office as well as under "Student Forms" on RAIN and the GSW Homepage.
 Students should contact their graduate advisors to initiate the application process.

-Graduation Term Apply no later than the date below of the prior
+Graduation Term Apply no later than the date below of the prior semester

-semester

-Fall May 1

-Spring August 1
+Fall Spring May 1 August 1

 Summer January 1